 Chad Manis is a Language Arts teacher with many years of experience during which he learned about many highly effective teaching techniques.
 Many of his ideas can be great teaching strategies for autism, depending on how high functioning your child is.

 His article on Room Organization, like the rest of his website, is absolutely fantastic.
 You may already know that a highly structured environment is essential for our children with autism to learn and function well.

-Check out his site..
+Check out his site.
 He has some great ideas that I believe will be of help to you.

-Take the time to learn and review this information and you’ll be well-equipped to help your child move to the next level.
-It can make a huge difference in how well your child learns and remembers new skills.
+Take the time to learn and review these teaching strategies for autism and you’ll be well-equipped to help your child move to the next level.
+It can make a big difference in how well your child learns and remembers new skills.